ImmoweltGroup/create-any-cli/docs/templates/CreatingTemplates.md

 create
 ```

-The CLI should now created a directory within `src` with the contents of your processed template. :rocket:
+The CLI should now created a directory within `src` with the contents of your processed template.
+Note that this example configuration does not reflect the necessary options, it is just an example that should get you familiar with the API and the possibilities.
+To max out the full potential of the CLI and it's API we recommend you to take a look at [all options that are available](/docs/templates/Configuration.md) and the [examples provided in this repository](/examples/templates).